SimoneCaldarella/Person_ReID/README.md

 Our code is supposed to run on Google Colaboratory.

-In oreder to execute, it needs a folder containing the .zip dataset (or a pickle version of our Dataset object); this can be modified in the first cell of the notebook using the global variable ORIGIN_DATASET_FOLDER.
+In order to execute, it needs a folder containing the .zip dataset (or a pickle version of our Dataset object); this can be modified in the first cell of the notebook using the global variable ORIGIN_DATASET_FOLDER.

 In case you want to execute it with our directory structure, please add on your GoogleDrive folder a shortcut to this shared folder: